 FIVS Economic Sustainability Initiatives

 FIVS-Abridge is a database of national regulations and international agreements for markets around the world, covering topics such as certification, composition, labelling, marketing, packaging, production, promotion, tariffs, taxation, and transportation.
-This service is a resource for those interested in the legal aspects of the international alcohol beverage industry, particularly for those trading or intending to trade their products internationally.
+This service is a resource for those interested in the legal aspects of the international alcohol beverage sector, particularly for those trading or intending to trade their products internationally.

 FIVS-22 is a long-standing customs initiative where FIVS has regularly stressed the need for logical and understandable rules in interventions with national governments and international organisations.
 For example, FIVS offered one of the major detailed analyses describing considerations to be taken into account in properly classifying alcohol beverage products subjected to novel production techniques.